ssddanbrown/inlets/docs/vps.md

 DigitalOcean will then email you the IP and root password for your new host.
 You can use it to log in and get your auth token, so that you can connect your client after that.

-Datacenters for exit-nodes are available world-wide
+Datacenters for exit-servers are available world-wide

 ### Civo